Mubelotix/placebot/README.md

 ## How to use

-- Use a chromium based browser
+1) Use a chromium based browser
-- Log in to reddit
+2) Log in to reddit
-- Go to your extension page (chrome://extensions/)
+3) Go to your extension page (chrome://extensions/)
-- Load the unpacked extension.
+4) Load the unpacked extension.
 You might have to enable developer mode
+5) Click on "service worker" to inspect it and leave that window opened in the background
-- Go to /r/place
+6) Go to /r/place
-- You should see an alert message saying the bot is running.
-If it doesn't, reload the extension and the page (please fix the issue if you know how to)
+7) You should see an alert message saying the bot is running.
+If it doesn't work, make sure you did step 5 correctly.

 ## Use multiple accounts